Green Tea & Living Longer, Old-World Antioxidants, Modern Benefits:

 And it’s from those two areas of thought we often find ancient man wasn’t really stupid,

 Those habits formed for good reason; -which a team from the Chinese Academy of Medical Sciences is proving once again…

 A lot of what we have done probably comes from Trial and Error in the past.

-With the unfortunate list of “I guess we shouldn’t eat those mushrooms”-type casualties along the way.
+With the unfortunate list of “I guess we shouldn’t eat those particular mushrooms”-type casualties along the way.

-But the odd stuff we do keep in our diet often sit at the intersection of things like Ancient Medicine and SuperFoods.
+But the odd stuff we do keep in our diet often sits at the intersection of things like Ancient Medicine and SuperFoods.

 It’s only later on when modern SCIENCE! steps in, we find out they weren’t just a baseless habit.

 And The Short Answer for this study shows that across thousands of participants,

 People who drank Green Tea had significantly-reduced early-mortality.
 That’s from the big-killers like Heart Disease, right on-out to just about every cause.